Teachinghearts |

 - Eagle.
 The Executioner.
 Swift flight, sight, judgment and carnage.
 Job 9: 26.

-God at Creation (Water)
+God At Creation (Water)

 At creation there was a mysterious description of waters above and below the expanse called heaven.